dojo/framework/docs/en/resource/supplemental.md

 ### isLoading

-The `isLoading` function takes an `Options` object and returns a `boolean` to indicate if there is a in flight read in progress for the current `Options`.
+The `isLoading` function takes an `Options` object and returns a `boolean` to indicate if there is a in-flight read underway for the current `Options`.

 ```ts
 const { getOptions, isLoading } = data();